avlokitaa/avlokitaa/README.md

 <br/>

 > **On Curiosity:**
 > Daedalus built the wings because he *had* to know.
 Not because it was safe.
 Not because it was approved.
 Because the problem existed and demanded a solution.
-Every bug I've chased at midnight, every rabbit hole that consumed an afternoon — that's the same madness.
+Every bug I've chased at midnight, every rabbit hole that consumed an afternoon, that's the same madness.
 Curiosity is the only honest fuel.

 > **On Experimentation:**
 > Icarus didn't fly perfectly on his first attempt.
-He flew *imperfectly* — and then *better*.
+He flew *imperfectly* and then *better*.
 Every failed project, every bricked build, every stack overflow I caused personally taught me more than any successful demo ever did.
 Failure is data.
 Run more experiments.

 > **On Learning Through Failure:**
 > The wax melting was information.
 It told him: the sun is closer than the theory suggested.
-The best engineers I admire treat every failure the same way — not as a verdict, but as a measurement. *Interesting.
+The best engineers I admire treat every failure the same way, not as a verdict, but as a measurement. *Interesting.
 Let's adjust the model.*

 > **On Growth:**
 > He who never risks the fall never discovers how high the sky truly goes.
 Safe code is dead code.
 Safe ambitions are just regrets on a timeline.
 I would rather build something broken and reach for something impossible than compile cleanly for something no one needed.